Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Applications

 \subsection{Uniform Emulation of Weighted Paths}

-In this subsection, we give a proof that the {\sc Uniform Emulation of Weighted Paths} problem is XNLP-complete.
-The result is a stepping stone for the result that {\sc Bandwidth} is XNLP-complete even for caterpillars with hair length at most three (see the discussion in Subsection~\ref{subsection:bandwidth}).
+In this subsection, we give a proof that the {\sc Uniform Emulation of Weighted Paths} problem is $\XNLP$-complete.
+The result is a stepping stone for the result that {\sc Bandwidth} is $\XNLP$-complete even for caterpillars with hair length at most three (see the discussion in Subsection~\ref{subsection:bandwidth}).

 The notion of {\em (uniform) emulation} of graphs on graphs was originally introduced by Fishburn and Finkel~\cite{FishburnF82} as a model for the simulation of computer networks on smaller computer networks.
 Bodlaender~\cite{Bodlaender90} studied the complexity of determining for a given graph $G$ and path $P_m$ if there is a uniform emulation of $G$ on $P_m$.
 In this subsection, we study a weighted variant, and show that already determining whether there is a uniform emulation of a weighted path on a path is hard.